 Just throwing this into your bag is going to make packing for Jordan a breeze.
 A Shemagh is the perfect travel accessory for both the men and the women travelers out there.
 This can be worn for just about anything.
 It will keep you warm, cover your face, protect valuables in your backpack, and even double as an eye mask the shemagh has tons of different uses.

-It’s perfect for anyone heading into the desert wanting to keep the sand out of their face.
-I would personally recommend buying this before you land because once you travel to the desert there will plenty of touts willing to sell you a cheap one at an exorbitant price.
+It’s perfect for anyone heading into the Sahara wanting to keep the sand out of their face.
+I would personally recommend buying this before you land because once you travel to the desert there will be plenty of touts willing to sell you a cheap one at an exorbitant price.

 Skin cancer is for real!
 Don’t forget your SPF when traveling around Jordan.
 We recommend ordering some online before leaving the house as you will need it underneath the sun in the summer.